numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 ## Allowed Lateness

-`allowedLateness` flag on the Reduce vertex that will allow late data to be processed by slowing the down the close-of-book operation of the Reduce vertex.
+`allowedLateness` flag on the Reduce vertex will allow late data to be processed by slowing the down the close-of-book operation of the Reduce vertex.
 Late data will be included for the Reduce operation as long as the late data is not later than `(CurrentWatermark - AllowedLateness)`.
 Without `allowedLateness`, late data will be rejected and will not be included in the Reduce operation.
 Each Reduce vertex can have its own `allowedLateness`.